DataJuggler/ImageSorter/README.md

 Red - 120
 Blue - 100

-The Fast Factor value speeds up the sorting, however you do lose a little accuracy possibly depending on your image.
+The Fast Factor value speeds up the sorting, however you do lose a little accuracy possibly depending on your images.